This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Clean and care for your skin: When you are allowed to bathe, gently wash the incision with soap and water.
 Carefully rinse and dry your skin.
 Look closely at the skin on your residual limb every day.
 Use a hand mirror to see all sides of your residual limb.
 Watch for redness, blisters, or scrapes.
 Do not put lotion, oil, cream, or rubbing alcohol on your residual limb.
 Rubbing alcohol dries and cracks your skin.

 - Prevent infection: Wash your hands before you touch your wound.
 This will help prevent an infection.
-Only use antiseptic (germ-killing) medicines if caregivers tell you to.
+Only use antiseptic (germ-killing) medicines if healthcare providers tell you to.

 - Help your residual limb heal: Push the residual limb against a soft pillow.
 Slowly increase the pressure and start to push your residual limb against harder surfaces like the back of a chair.
 Massage the residual limb to soften the scar, decrease tenderness, and improve blood flow.